 Do you need to renew an expiring first aid or CPR award?
 If you received your previous certification through a credible Canadian provider you may be eligible to attend a shorter and cheaper renewal course.
 Re-certification courses are available for a limited number of courses such as standard first aid and stand-alone CPR courses.
-The leading provider of re-certification, full courses and safety training in Victoria is Victoria First Aid.
-Its popularity is due to its experienced and knowledgeable teachers, low course costs, comfortable training centre and common sense business approach.
-Class rates and schedules, as well as an on-line registration form can be found on the Victoria First Aid website.
-Participants may also register by telephone, email, on-line chat or in person at the training location.
-To enrol in a CPR or first aid re-certification course in Victoria use the contact information provided below.
+The leading provider of re-certification, full courses, and safety training in Victoria First Aid.
+Its popularity is due to its experienced and knowledgeable teachers, low course costs, comfortable training center, and common-sense business approach.
+Class rates and schedules, as well as an online registration form, can be found on the Victoria First Aid website.
+Participants may also register by telephone, email, online chat, or in-person at the training location.
+To enroll in a CPR or first aid re-certification course in Victoria use the contact information provided below.

 Registration / Contact Information